WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_unix_refresher/module_linux_scripting.md

 ### Exercises
 - Many people panic when they are confronted with a Unix prompt!
 Please don't!
 All the commands you need to solve these exercises are provided above.
 Don't be afraid to make a mistake.
 - If you get lost ask a demonstrator.
 If you are a person skilled at Unix, be patient this is only a short exercise.
-- To begin, open a terminal window and navigate to the basic directory in the `Linux_Scripting` directory (remember use the command `cd`), and then complete the exercise below.
+- To begin, open a terminal window and navigate to the basic directory in the `Linux_scripting` directory (remember use the command `cd`), and then complete the exercise below.

 1. Use the `ls` command to show the contents of the basic directory.
 2. How many files are there in the `genome_2` directory?